Gurbachan Singh Babbehali

 Gurbachan Singh Babbehali is an Indian politician and belongs to the ruling Shiromani Akali Dal.
-He is a member of Punjab Legislative Assembly and represents Gurdaspur.
+He was member of Punjab Legislative Assembly and represents Gurdaspur.

 Political career

 The son of Moninder Singh, he was elected to the Punjab Legislative Assembly in 2007 from Gurdaspur.
 He was re-elected in 2012.

 He is Chief Parliamentary Secretary in the current Punjab Government.